rust-embedded/wg/rfcs/0000-focus-projects.md

 ### On-Hold

-If the work need to be put on hold due to availability or technical reasons, this can be signified by submitting a PR to move the project file from `focus-projects/` to `focus-projects/on-hold/`.
+If the work needs to be put on hold due to availability or technical reasons, this can be signified by submitting a PR to move the project file from `focus-projects/` to `focus-projects/on-hold/`.
 This move only requires the approval of the sponsoring WG member.

 If a project is not expected to make progress, or hasn't made progress, for one month or more it is recommended that it be moved to the on-hold state.